2.1 Upper Extremity Conditions & PTA Interventions

 Carpal Tunnel Syndrome (CTS)

-Compression of the median nerve under the transverse carpal ligament.
-Symptoms: night paresthesias in the thumb, index, middle, and lateral half of the ring finger; positive Phalen, Tinel, and carpal compression tests.
-Conservative PTA implementation includes neutral-wrist night splints, nerve gliding, ergonomic education, and tendon glides.
+Compression of the median nerve beneath the transverse carpal ligament.
+Symptoms: night paresthesias in the thumb, index, middle, and lateral half of the ring finger; positive Phalen, Tinel, and carpal-compression tests.
+Conservative PTA care: neutral-wrist night splints, median nerve glides, ergonomic education, and tendon glides.

 Distal Radius Fracture (Colles)

 After cast immobilization or ORIF, the PTA prioritizes edema control, digit AROM, and shoulder/elbow ROM during the immobilization window to prevent secondary stiffness.
-Wrist AROM typically begins at week 2 (ORIF) to week 6 (closed reduction).
-Grip strengthening waits until the surgeon clears loading, usually weeks 6-8.
+Wrist AROM typically starts week 2 (ORIF) to week 6 (closed reduction); grip strengthening waits until the surgeon clears loading, usually weeks 6-8.
+A common trap is letting the shoulder stiffen while focusing only on the wrist.

 PTA Decision-Making Inside the Plan of Care

 A PTA may collect ROM, MMT, girth, edema, and pain data and modify dosage (reps, sets, resistance, hold time) within the PT's POC.
-A PTA may not change the POC, add new diagnoses, perform initial evaluations, or progress a patient past a written phase criterion.
-When data suggests the patient is outside expected response — for example, a 90-degree shoulder flexion plateau at week 8 post-RCR — the PTA communicates with the supervising PT before changing the program.
+A PTA may not change the POC, add diagnoses, perform the initial evaluation, or progress a patient past a written phase criterion.
+When data show a response outside expectation — for example, a 90-degree shoulder flexion plateau at week 8 post-RCR — the PTA communicates with the supervising PT before altering the program.
+Documentation should capture objective data (degrees, grade, pain rating) plus the patient's functional limitation.

 Quick Reference: Capsular Patterns (Cyriax)